 A medium toast adds a well rounded depth of flavor in blends like our Seattle Salmon Rub, Berbere and Harissa.
 These add wonderful complexity of flavor to your food.
 For a medium toast, keep toasting until the spices are brown all over and you can smell the aromas.

 Some of my all time favorites are the darkly roasted blends like Sri Lankan Curry and Kashmiri Garam Masala.
 These add the deepest, most sultry flavor and can be used to complement bold flavors and even chocolate!
-For a dark roast, keep the spices in the pan as long as possible, until they begin to smoke consistently, even when you are shaking and stirring them.
-Be sure to remove from heat before they ash or burn!
+For a dark roast, keep the spices in the pan as long as possible, until they begin to smoke consistently.
+Even when you are shaking and stirring them.
+Be sure to remove from heat before they ash or burn, though!

 Toasting spices is just fun.